shapely/shapely/docs/manual.rst

   `other` object.

 If the `normalized` arg is ``True``, return the distance normalized to the length of the object.
-The :meth:`project` method is the inverse of :meth:`interpolate`.
+The :meth:`~object.project` method is the inverse of :meth:`~object.interpolate`.

 .. code-block:: pycon